baraa660/Chrome-Extension/README.md

 # Chrome-Extension
-chrome extension displays the latest data on Coronavirus (COVID-19) in the UK.
+Build a chrome extension for leads tracker, that save input that is any URL that you pass or grab the URL of the current page